 - Changed version number from 1.2 to 2.0 - Overhauled the Introduction section to make is more concise and up to date. - Overhauled the training section to move from a more prescriptive to a less prescriptive requirement.
 Now gives more flexibility to an organization to define the roles and responsibilities and how to ensure those holding those roles are properly trained.
 We replaced the term training with the two concepts used by the ISO 9001:2015 standard: Competency and Awareness. - Removed section title terms Goal 1, Goal 2, ...
 Goal 6.
 They didn't represent goals as much as they represented facets of a program. - Program Scope Declaration (section 1.4) was added.
 Provides the flexibility to construct a compliance program that best fits the scope of a given organization's needs.
 Some organizations could choose to maintain a compliance program for a specific product line while others could choose the program scope to govern software releases of the entire organization.
 Large organizations may prefer the former example while smaller organizations may prefer the latter. - Standardized on the term Open Source.
 The previous specification uses both terms "Open Source" and the "FOSS (Free and Open Source)" interchangeable.
 It was acknowledged that the term Open Source is more widely recognized and understood for the following reasons: i) Some users of current the specification have pointed out there was confusion between the term Open Source Software and FOSS.
 This was particularly true for first time readers; ii) Open Source represents a superset (inclusive); iii) The large majority of major foundations use the de facto term Open Source (e.g., Apache, Eclipse, OSI, Linux, OpenStack, Cloud Foundry, ...); iv) Most commercial organizations externally use the de facto term Open Source; v) It is also consistent with the term "Open Source Program Office" which represents a major target audience of the specification; vi) The term Open Source is de facto in Asia, largely used in North America and mixed yet dominant in Europe; Translations would be simplified by the use of a single term; - Program Scope Declaration (section 1.4) was added.
 Provide the flexibility to construct a compliance program that best fits the scope of a given organization's needs.
 Some organizations could choose to maintain a compliance program for a specific product line while others could choose the program scope to govern software releases of the entire organization.
-Large organizations may prefer the former example while smaller organizations may prefer the latter. - Changes Section 2 to deemphasize specific roles and emphasize expected tasks to be performed instead.
-For instance the Open Source Liaison role was removed.
-Because we are moving in the direction of ISO 9001, we needed to make the spec less prescriptive.
-However the responsibility remains which is described in requirements 2.1 and 2.2. - Update the definition for Identified Licenses to make clear that the supplied software can range in open source composition from 0% to 100% open source. - Updated requirement 3.1 text to make clear the bill of materials consist of open source components.
+Large organizations may prefer the former example while smaller organizations may prefer the latter. - Changes Section 2 to deemphasize specific roles and emphasize expected tasks to be performed instead. - Made minor edits throughout the document to improve readability.